yylian/dotfiles/README.md

 # dotfiles

-This are my very own dotfiles.
-The setup script is supposed to only work on OSX, but the asset files like `.zshrc`, or the alacritty config, do work cross-platform.
+These are my very own dotfiles.
+The setup script is supposed to only work on OSX, but the asset files such as `.zshrc`, or the alacritty config, do work cross-platform.

 ## Setup